.NET/C#

 When the values in the list are all constants, MySQL performs the following steps:

-• First, evaluate the values based on the type of the column_1 or result of the expr expression.
+• First, evaluate the values based on the of the column_1 or result of the expr expression.

 • Second, sort the values.